Learned Adaptive Mesh Generation: Method

-\paragraph{Achitectural choices} We use two simple 2-layer fully connected feedforward networks, or multilayer perceptrons (MLP), with a ReLu and a linear layer---one for the encoder and another for the decoder.
-The encoder layers map the dimensions of U from $n\times1 \rightarrow n\times 8 \rightarrow n\times 16$ while the decoder layers perform the reverse.
-The GNN consists of $2$ flat linear layers with an aggregation function that is a weighted sum of norms of subtraction.
-The weight used for each neighbor is proportional to the inverse of its distance.
+We use similar architectures for the direct and relative methods.
+The encoder and decoder are simple 2-layer fully connected feedforward networks, or multilayer perceptrons (MLP), with a ReLu and a linear layer.
+They map into and out of a 16-dimensional embedded space in which a GNN operates.
+Let the input feature matrix be $\Phi \in \mathbb{R}^{n \times d}$, where $d=1$ for the direct method and $d=2$ for the indirect method.
+The encoder layers map the dimensions of $\Phi$ from $n\times d \rightarrow n\times 8 \rightarrow n\times 16$.
+A GNN with $2$ flat linear layers and an aggregation function operates in embedded space.

-\paragraph{Formalization} Let the weight matrices of the two layers of the encoder be $W_1, W_2$ and its activation function $\sigma(\cdot)$.
-Let $W_3, W_4$ be the weight matrices of the decoder.
-The encoded feature matrix as input to the GNN is $Q = \sigma( W_2 \sigma(W_1 U)) $.
-Let $W_5, W_6$ be the weight matrices of the two linear layers in GNN.
-The $Q$ would first go through a $16 \times 16$ linear layer $Q^0 = W_5Q$, where the $i^{th}$ row contains feature vector $\mathbf{q}_i^T$ associated with $\X_i$.
-Through each level $\ell$ of message passing, these features are updated as